Chapter One: General College Policies

 Centralia College abides by all federal, state and local requirements for public records for retention and destruction.

-The College is to take every reasonable precaution for the safety of the students, employees, and visitors.
-As safety education and accident prevention are important to everyone concerned, they shall be included in all instructional offerings when appropriate.
+Centralia College will take every reasonable precaution for the safety of students, employees, and visitors.
+Safety Education and Accident Prevention shall be included in all instructional offerings as appropriate.

 Campus contact: Vice President, Finance and Administration